cu2/KT/docs/persona_interview_questions.md

 ## Film collection

-- Do you have a film collection?
+- Do you have a film collection? (at least 10-20 films)
-- From what source?
+- From what source and how many?
+    - you downloaded them
+    - someone else downloaded and gave to you
-    - download
+    - dvd/bluray you bought
-    - buying dvd/blueray
-- How many films?
+    - dvd/bluray you got as present
+    - other: what is it?
-- What kind?
+- What kind? genre, style, country, director, etc

 ## Social

 - Do you share what films you saw?
+How? live, Facebook, other?
 - Do you share how much you liked them?
-- If yes:
-    - How?
-(Facebook, live chat, etc)
+How? live, Facebook, other?
 - Are you interested in your friends' film experiences (what they saw, how much they liked it)?
-- If yes:
-    - How do you track them?
+- If yes: how do you track them? live, Facebook, other?

 ## Websites and apps

-- Do you check any websites/apps before choosing/watching a film?
-- Do you use any websites/apps to track/rate/comment the films you watch?
+- Do you use any film related websites/apps?
 - If yes:
+    - What are they?
+    - For what purposes do you use them?
+        - choosing films to watch
+        - reading reviews, articles about films
+        - tracking/rating/commenting films to watch
+        - looking up film related facts
-    - What?
+        - ???
-    - How?
+    - How often?
     - Why did you choose this?
     - What do you like?
     - What are you missing?
     - What is annoying?
     - Would you use another one if it had these features?
 - If no:
-    - Why?
+    - Why not?
-    - Would you use any?
+    - Could you imagine using something?
     - Under what conditions?
 What features would be useful/important/necessary?

-## Encyclopaedia
+## Encyclopaedia/trivia

 - Do you ever/often have questions like this?
     - Who was that actor who played X in Y?
     - How does (s)he look like?
+What's his/her bio?
     - What other roles (s)he had?
 Where did I see him/her?
-    - What's his/her bio?
     - Who directed X?
     - What else did (s)he direct?
 What have I seen?
-    - Who won the Oscars in X?
+    - Who won the Oscars, Golden Globe, whatever in year X?
     - What exactly did Gandalf say to Pippin about death?
 - If yes:
-    - Which ones?
-    - How often?
+    - What questions and how often?
     - How do you usually try to answer them?
 Who do you ask?
 Where do you search?
     - Do you usually succeed in getting an answer?
-    - If yes: how? (getting an answer vs trying to get one)
+    - When yes: how? which method is the most successful?
-    - If not: why not? what (else) do you do?
+    - When no: why not?

 ## Retro